vezzolter/DSA/Algorithms/Recursion/Recursion.md

 ## Trade-Offs
 **What Recursion Gives:**
-- **Natural Choice** — recursion allows to represent problems in natural way, making them easy to understand and thus implement; e.g. sortings, tree traversals, mathematical functions.
+- **Simplification** — recursion allows to represent problems in natural way, making them easy to understand and thus implement.

 ---
 **What Recursion Takes:**